amperity/amperity-docs/shared/destination_settings.rst

 .. setting-braze-user-identifier-start

-TEMP: "The indentifier used to match users in Braze"
+The indentifier to use for matching users in |destination-name|.
+May be "external_id" or "braze_id".

 .. setting-braze-user-identifier-end